Hatem979/AWS-highly-available-3tier-architecture/README.md

 ## Conclusion

 This project demonstrates a traditional 3-tier web application architecture designed for high availability, scalability, security, and operational visibility on AWS.
+The architecture separates the application layers while using multiple Availability Zones, private networking, managed AWS services, and layered security controls to create a resilient and maintainable cloud architecture.

 ## Future Enhancements
 * Infrastructure as Code (IaC): Modularize the entire architecture using Terraform or AWS CDK.